rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

 This directory is used to define a CityGML OWL derived from the UML source.
 The intention is to set this up as a proof of concept that can be migrated to the (or an) official CityGML specification repository.

+We propose **CityRDF** as a name for the target family of ontologies.

 ## Background

 A proposal to implement a CityGML OWL representation to support RDF encodings was presented to the CityGML Working Group in June 2023.

 The [CHEK project](https://info.cype.com/en/research/chek-dbp/) has identified a need to reconcile related sources of information from different systems and designed an approach around "semantic uplift" to a minimal profile of each standard used to a common model that can support regulation evaluation.
 Thus this complex task does not need to be repeated for each version of each encoding approach - such as CityGML, CityJSON, BIM/IFC and various planning GIS layers.

-Resources described in CityGML WG proposal (thanks to Diego Vinasco-Alvarez)
+Resources described in CityGML WG proposal (thanks to [Diego Vinasco-Alvarez](https://github.com/DiegoVinasco))

 * CityGML 3.0 ShapeChange configs: https://github.com/VCityTeam/UD-Graph/blob/master/Transformations/ShapeChange/CityGML3.0_to_OWL_config.xml for CityOWL CWA and https://github.com/VCityTeam/UD-Reproducibility/blob/master/Computations/RDF/CityOWL/shapechange-configs/CityGML3.0_to_OWL_lite_config.xml for CityOWL OWA.